-For this recipe, I use a mortar and pestle to crush together a nut sized knob of (super healthy) fresh turmeric and one of ginger, a fresh chilli and a sprig of fresh coriander with teaspoon of mixed dry cumin and cinnamon, a pinch of cardamom and nutmeg and just a whisker of cloves.
+For this recipe, I use a mortar and pestle to crush together a nut sized knob of fresh turmeric and one of ginger, a fresh chilli and a handful of fresh coriander with teaspoon of mixed dry cumin and cinnamon, a pinch of cardamom and nutmeg and just a whisker of cloves.

 Put half a cup of couscous in your serving bowl and cover it with boiling water.
 Let it absorb the water, topping up as needed until it is a good texture.